-If you're looking for drought-tolerant plants, look no further than North America.
+If you’re looking for drought-tolerant perennials and plants, look no further than North America.
 Chock full of low-water perennials and native wildflowers, the rugged environs of mid-America are home to many of the hardiest, low-maintenance perennials around.

-North American Drought-Resistant Perennial Plants
+North American Drought-Resistant Perennials

 Coneflowers / Echinacea